 Demo: Location Search with YaCy and Opensteetmap and Geonames

 Well, YaCy is all about running your own search engine, not using a central one.
-Therefore we highly recommend to download and try out your own YaCy instance instead of trying this demonstration.
+Therefore we highly recommend you download and try out your own YaCy instance instead of trying this demonstration.
 Therefore, please consider this demonstration not as production-grade search portal, just as help to find out what YaCy is and how it looks.

 We provide here a link to the administration page of the test instance where you can also find your way to the search page.
 Administration functions are disabled but you are able to browse through the services without a password: